byten0kami/thm_writeups/Pyrat.md

 Since standard Linux commands like `ls` were failing, there's a good chance `netcat` or `bash` might be missing or restricted on the target.
 However, **Python** works perfectly.

 Before crafting the Python payload to send to the server, I need to set up the "receiver" on my end.
-Find out which IP address the server should connect back to - TryHackMe VPN IP which is assigned with [[Tunnel]]:
+Find out which IP address the server should connect back to - TryHackMe VPN IP which is assigned with Tunnel:

 `ifconfig | awk '/^[a-z]/ {intf=$1} /inet / && !/127.0.0.1/ {print intf, $2}'`
 ```bash mac